 High Point, NC 27268

-A loan is financial assistance that enables students and parents to borrow money from the federal government, state government or private lenders.
+A loan is financial assistance that enables students and parents to borrow money from the federal government or private lenders.
 These loans must be repaid.
 Borrowers are responsible for signing a Master Promissory Note for each loan program, which is a binding, legal document through which the borrower agrees to repay the loan.
-To be considered for any of these loans, students must fill out the Free Application for Federal Student Aid (FAFSA).
+To be considered for any of these loans, students must fill out the Free Application for Federal Student Aid (FAFSA) online at https://studentaid.gov/h/apply-for-aid/fafsa.

 A federal student loan, made through the William D. Ford Federal Direct Loan Program, for which eligible students and parents borrow directly from the U.S. Department of Education at participating schools.
 Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans and Direct Consolidation Loans are types of Direct Loans.
-This chart gives the annual limits of various Direct Loans:
+This chart gives the annual limits of the Direct Subsidized and Unsubsidized Loans by student type:

-A loan made by the U.S. Department of Education to graduate or professional students and parents of dependent undergraduate students for which the borrower is fully responsible for paying the interest regardless of the loan status.
+A loan made by the U.S. Department of Education to parents of dependent undergraduate students for which the borrower is fully responsible for paying the interest regardless of the loan status.
 PLUS stands for Parent Loans for Undergraduate Students.
-They are low-interest loans for credit-worthy parents of undergraduate students or graduate students.
-For more information please visit https://studentaid.ed.gov/sa/types/loans/plus
+They are low-interest loans for credit-worthy parents of undergraduate students.
+For more information please visit https://studentaid.gov/understand-aid/types/loans/plus/

 For Parent and Student: